Skip to content

 Under the Hood

 Your agent isn’t just Claude in a terminal.
-Behind every session, 54 background systems work continuously to keep things running — recovering from crashes, delivering messages reliably, syncing state across machines, and cleaning up after themselves.
+Behind every session, around 48 background systems work continuously to keep things running — recovering from crashes, delivering messages reliably, syncing state across machines, and cleaning up after themselves.

 None of these were designed upfront.
 Every system on this page exists because something actually broke in production.
 Sessions stalled silently, messages vanished, laptops slept and agents went brain-dead, logs filled disks, orphaned processes ate memory.
 Each problem showed up during real usage, got diagnosed, and got solved — then the solution became a permanent part of the platform.
 This isn’t speculative architecture.
-It’s 54 battle scars turned into armor.
+It’s roughly four dozen battle scars turned into armor — and the count grows over time as new failure modes show up and earn permanent solutions.

 This page gives you the bird’s-eye view.
 Scan the overview, then open any category to look inside the engine.